Optical Store & Eye Care in North Austin, Texas

 The lower angle of the sun during this time of year results in a brutal glare that can pose a danger when driving.
 Whether you are leaving for your commute at sunrise, or coming home during sunset, the sun glare can be quite annoying and even dangerous.

 The blinding light of the sun tends to scatter as it bounces off of uneven surfaces.
 However, if the sun rays hit a smooth surface, be it water or metal, the light reflects at an angle and blasts right into your eyes.
 To combat this potentially dangerous glare, get yourself a stylish pair of polarized sunglasses which mitigate the glare’s harmful effects.

 These are all important reasons to keep wearing your sunglasses, no matter the climate.
 If your friends ask you why you’re wearing sunnies despite the cold weather, you may want to share this important information with them.

-Visit King and Rose Optical in Austin, Texas
+Visit King and Rose Optical in North Austin, Texas

 Our office is located at 6701 Burnet RD C2, Austin, TX, 78757.
 Please enter your zip code or city, state below for door-to-door directions.